Rubyko/RaptorQ/README.md

 6) get your data by providing iterators using get_data method.

 PLEASE LOOK AT THE COMPETE.CPP IN TEST FOLDER FOR MORE INFORMATION

+ALSO, IS THERE SOMEONE WHO WANTS TO CONTRIBUTE TO THIS PROJECT ?
+I WOULD REALLY APPRECIATE ANY HELP.